Sex work: Ancient history

+Middle Ages

-During the Middle Ages prostitution was tolerated but not celebrated.
+During the Middle Ages, prostitution was tolerated but not celebrated.
 It was not until the Renaissance and the Protestant Reformation in the 16th century that attitudes turned against prostitution on a large scale and bodies began to be regulated more heavily.
-These moral reforms were to a large extent directed towards the restriction of women's autonomy.
+These moral reforms were, to a large extent, directed towards restricting women's autonomy.
 Furthermore, enforcement of regulations regarding prostitution disproportionately impacted the poor.

+1700s to 1900s

 Sex work has a long history in the United States, yet laws regulating the sale of sex are relatively new.
 In the 18th century, prostitution was deeply rooted from Louisiana to San Francisco.
 Despite its prevalence, attitudes towards prostitutes were negative and many times hostile.
 Although the law did not directly address prostitution at this time, law enforcement often targeted prostitutes.
 Laws against lewdness and sodomy were used in an attempt to regulate sex work.
 Red-light districts formed in the 19th century in major cities across the country in an attempt by sex workers to find spaces where they could work, isolated from outside society and corresponding stigma.

-Ambiguity in the law allowed for prostitutes to challenge imprisonment in the courts.
-Through these cases prostitutes forced a popular recognition of their profession and defended their rights and property.
+Ambiguity in the law allowed prostitutes to challenge imprisonment in the courts.
+Through these cases, prostitutes forced a popular recognition of their profession and defended their rights and property.
 Despite sex workers' efforts, social reformers looking to abolish prostitution outright began to gain traction in the early 20th century.
 New laws focused on the third-party businesses where prostitution took place, such as saloons and brothels, holding the owners culpable for the activities that happened within their premises.
 Red-light districts began to close.
-Finally, in 1910 the Mann Act, or "White Slave Traffic Act" made illegal the act of coercing a person into prostitution or other immoral activity, the first federal law addressing prostitution.
-This act was created to address the trafficking of young, European girls who were thought to have been kidnapped and transported to the United States to work in brothels but criminalized those participating in consensual sex work.
-Subsequently, at the start of the First World War, a Navy decree forced the closure of sex-related businesses in close proximity to military bases.
+Finally, in 1910, the Mann Act, or "White Slave Traffic Act", made illegal the act of coercing a person into prostitution or other immoral activity, the first federal law addressing prostitution.
+This act was created to address the trafficking of young European girls who were thought to have been kidnapped and transported to the United States to work in brothels, but it criminalized those participating in consensual sex work.

+At the start of the First World War, a Navy decree forced the closure of sex-related businesses in close proximity to military bases.
 Restrictions and outright violence led to the loss of the little control workers had over their work.
 In addition to this, in 1918, the Chamberlain–Kahn Act made it so that any woman found to have a sexually transmitted infection (STI) would be quarantined by the government.
 The original purpose of this act was to stop the spread of venereal diseases among U.S. soldiers.
-By 1915 under this act, prostitutes, or those perceived to be prostitutes could be stopped, inspected, and detained or sent to a rehabilitation facility if they were found to test positive for any venereal disease.
+By 1915 under this act, prostitutes, or those perceived to be prostitutes, could be stopped, inspected, detained, or sent to a rehabilitation facility if they were found to test positive for any venereal disease.
 During World War I, an estimated 3,000 women were detained and examined.
 The state had made sex workers into legal outcasts.
 During the Great Depression, black women in New York City accounted for more than 50% of arrests for prostitution.